-4.3.6 Smog Formation (O3)
+4.3.6.
+Smog Formation (ozone equivalent- O3e)

-Smog forms under certain climatic conditions when air emissions (e.g., nitrous oxides (NOx), volatile organic compounds (VOCs)) from industry and transportation are trapped at ground level where they react with sunlight.
+Smog forms under certain climatic conditions when air emissions (e.g., nitrous oxides (NO_X), volatile organic compounds (VOC_s)) from industry and transportation are trapped at ground level where they react with sunlight.
 Smog leads to harmful impacts on human health and vegetation.

-4.3.7 Ozone Depletion (CFC-11e)
+4.3.7.
+Ozone Depletion (CFC-11e)

 Ozone depletion is the thinning of the stratospheric ozone layer, allows more harmful shortwave radiation to reach the Earth's surface, potentially causing undesirable changes in ecosystems, agricultural productivity, skin cancer rates, and eye cataracts, among other issues.
+CFC-11 is commonly known as "Freon."

-4.3.8 Respiratory Effects (PM2.5e)
+4.3.8.
+Respiratory Effects (PM2.5e)

-Respiratory effects look at particulate matter and air emissions generated by use of fuels for manufacturing and transportation and materials handling, that when inhaled, may result in health issues such as asthma and other respiratory illnesses.
+Respiratory effects look at small particulate matter and air emissions generated by use of fuels for manufacturing and transportation and materials handling, that when inhaled, may result in health issues such as asthma and other respiratory illnesses.
 This impact category is reported in kg PM2.5-eq (particulate matter of size less than or equal to 2.5 micrometers).

-4.4 Solar Photovoltaics
+4.4.
+Solar Photovoltaics